ka98/LED_Controller/README.md

 ## Building and running

-you can directly build and run the project by using the following command the script expects:
+you can directly build and run the project by using the following command:

-- vivado/bin being part of $PATH
-- Vitis being stored to `/opt/xilinx/Vitis/2022.1`

 ```shell
 make all
 ```

+the script expects:

+- vivado/bin being part of $PATH
+- Vitis being stored to `/opt/xilinx/Vitis/2022.1`

 ## Known-Issues

 The ICs on the pixel matrix i use (Adafruit 64x64 3mm) are only able to be driven with a 30Mhz clock, so i have to set `BIT_DEPTH` to 7 bits to keep a useable refreshrate.

-## Links to parts
+## Links to parts used in this project

 |Name|Link|
 |--|--|